-There have been many lives that have been altered forever, or even ended because of concussions or spinal injuries due to playing football.
-When a person plays a high impact sport, their chances of a life changing injury dramatically increases.
-Repetitive concussions have been proved to cause CTE, chronic traumatic encephalopathy.
-Football is a popular sport across America, and research on brain damage from playing continues to prove the dangers it has to players health.
+Many athletes and their families lives have been altered forever, or ended because of concussions or spinal injuries due to playing football.
+When a person plays a high impact sport, their chances of a life-changing injury dramatically increases.
+Repetitive head injuries have been proven to cause CTE, chronic traumatic encephalopathy.
+Football is a popular sport across America, and research on brain damage from playing continues to prove the dangers it has to a player’s health.

 Several American colleges have studied this way of tackling.
 The Seattle Seahawks have worked with Fijian rugby sevens star Waisale Serevi on “taking the head out of the game”.
 Rugby techniques have subsequently been introduced at Washington, Florida and Michigan State – whose head coach Mark Dantonio extols the benefits of rugby–style tackling.

-The way that football players tackle is careless and does not usually follow a specific technique.
+The way that football players tackle is careless and does not usually follow any specific technique.
 Players will throw their body into a tackle because their padding gives them a false sense of security.
 The head is not protected and there is not enough absorption of energy to protect the athlete’s brain.
 Young athletes are taught some techniques, but proper technique often gets thrown out the window during play.
-Studies have proven that playing football at a young age increases the risk of brain damage tremendously.
-Boston ~University conducted research on the damage that football has on developing players.
-In an article by the Washington Post they wrote, “Those who started playing contact football before the age of 12 suffered more behavioral, cognitive and emotional problems than those who started playing after they turned 12.”
-This is hard evidence of the detrimental issues football can have on young players.
-Society needs to be careful about allowing young athletes to participate in football.
-Children do not fully understand how playing a sport can affect them in the long term.
-All football players are susceptible to serious brain injuries, but children are much more vulnerable to these life-altering injuries.

 People that do not support football could argue that players accept the risk of serious injury upon participating in football, but walking away with a life debilitating injury is not a thought for any of players.
 A high contact, high impact sport that risks permanent injury to the brain, spine, and skeletal muscle system needs to support safer rules and techniques instead of pushing players to create bigger and harder hits.